 On the Gunwale

-Gunwale pontoon boat ladders, also known as side mount ladders, are the more common ladder type.
+Gunwale pontoon boat ladder, also known as side mount ladder, are the more common ladder type.
 You will recognize these sorts most easily by their hook-like shape.

-Extra Ladder Hardware and Accessories
+Ladders Hardware and Accessories

-These guards usually also have a rounded top that prevents any passenger from being cut by the sharp edges of metal.
+These guards usually have a rounded top that prevents any passenger from being cut by the sharp edges of metal.
 More importantly, the hinge guard prevents the fingers of small children—but let us be real; we adults would love this feature just as much—from being caught and pinched.

-These definitely were not invented around the time when I was a kid.
+These were not invented around the time when I was a kid.
 If they were, I probably would not have all these memories of so many countless awful pinches today.

-There may be a spot where you decide to place the ladder, however, that may not have a way for your passengers to lift or guide themselves out of the water.
+There may be a spot where you decide to place the boarding ladder.
+However, that may not have a way for your passengers to lift or guide themselves out of the water.

 Mounting cups make for really nice additions for quick mounting and removal of your gunwale ladder.
 The basic idea is that your removable pontoon ladder hook ends drop back into the cups.

 You can place these keyhole mounting sockets in various places on your pontoon.
-This way, you can guarantee the option of placing a ladder at the safest spot on the pontoon.
+This way, you can guarantee the option of placing ladders at the safest spot on the pontoon.

 Stainless Quick Release Hardware

-If you are thinking of purchasing a pontoon boat in the near future, remember that the price range for a ladder can run you anywhere between $200 to $500.
-It is important to factor this into your pontoon boat’s overall cost.
+If you think of purchasing a pontoon boat shortly, remember that the price range for a pontoon ladder can run you anywhere between $100 and $500.
+It is essential to factor this into your pontoon’s overall cost.